TheRoboticsClub/colab-gsoc2020-Diego_Charrez/docs/_pages/home.md

 Hello, everybody.

-This project focuses on using stable Reinforcement Learning for autonomous driving using Gazebo and OpenAI gym.
+This project focuses on using stable Reinforcement Learning Q-learning for autonomous driving using Gazebo and OpenAI gym using the latest version of ROS and Gazebo.
+Using docker image to easily get started with the Behavior Studio tools.

+In the following [set of blogs](https://theroboticsclub.github.io/colab-gsoc2020-Diego_Charrez/logbook/) is explained the progress through the program.

 Mentors: